-Young spouses and aging parents are taking care of America's veterans – in many cases, at the expense of their own health and well-being.
-Many veterans with PTSD don't have traditional family members who can help so they lean heavily on friends and battle buddies.
+Young spouses and aging parents are taking care of America’s veterans – at the expense of their own health and well-being.
+Many veterans with PTSD don’t have traditional family members to help, so they lean heavily on friends and battle buddies.

 Military Caregiver Education & Mental Health Resources

 The Defense and Veterans Brain Injury Center, the leading authority on TBI within military populations, launched A Head for the Future to improve the lives of our nation’s heroes by providing them with the tools they need to stay healthy and mission-ready when on home soil.
 A Head for the Future provides resources to help the military community prevent, recognize and recover from traumatic brain injury (TBI).
 Learn about TBI, and watch the videos of service members and veterans who recognized TBI symptoms and got help.

 America’s Warrior Partnership has created a replicable model for the delivery of services to Warriors.
 In the Aiken, SC, and Augusta, GA; Charleston, SC; Florida Panhandle; Greenville, SC; Buffalo, NY and Orange County, CA communities, this is resulting in very low veteran homelessness, success for veterans with employment, greater access to benefits and higher use of the G.I.
 Bill for education.